tenortim/gostats/README.md

   * a function with signature

     ```go
-    func (s *InfluxDBSink) Init(cluster clusterConf, args []string, sg map[string]statDetail) error
+    func (s *InfluxDBSink) Init(cluster string, cluster_conf clusterConf, args []string, sg map[string]statDetail) error
     ```

-  that takes as input the name/ip-address of a cluster a string array of backend-specific initialization parameters, and a map of all of the configured stats, and which initializes the receiver.
+  that takes as input the name/ip-address of a cluster, the cluster config definition, a string array of backend-specific initialization parameters, and a map of all of the configured stats, and which initializes the receiver.
   * Also define a stat-writing function with the following signature:

     ```go